urbit/docs/reference/hoon-errors.md

 ## Stack trace tutorial

-In this section we will see some of what we learned in [the kernel](#the-kernel) in action - namely, we will investigate how setting a timer from the terminal makes its way through Arvo as a series of `move`s passed between various vanes and processes.
+In this tutorial we will run a simple stack trace and use the output to get a picture of what the Arvo kernel proper does during the routine task of setting a timer.
+Some level of familiarity with the kernel is required for this section, which can be obtained in our [Arvo documentation](@/docs/tutorials/arvo/arvo.md#the-kernel).

+### Running a stack trace

 Ultimately, everything that happens in Arvo is reduced to Unix events, and the Arvo kernel acts as a sort of traffic cop for vanes and apps to talk to one